Panettone Pain Perdu

-Something quick and fun, since I found myself with a bounty of panettone and then wanted to see how much I could simplify my french toast recipe.
+Something quick and fun, since I found myself with a bounty of panettone and then wanted to see how much I could optimize my french toast technique.
 Pain perdu means “lost bread” in French, and refers to finding a new use for bread that has gone stale or otherwise won’t be eaten.
 With this recipe in hand you need never worry about lost bread again.

-2 one-inch slices of panettone (cut it into rounds if you can)
+1 one-inch slice of panettone (cut it into a full 9-inch wide round if you can)

 3 large eggs